 This month’s cyberattack roundup proves that cybersecurity is only as good as the weakest link in your organization.
 Whether that’s someone accidentally clicking on the wrong link and downloading malware or a customer service representative falling victim to social engineering and giving threat actors the upper hand.

 The more threat intelligence we share as a community, the better off we all are to protect ourselves from these types of attacks.
-In this blog, we share three of the cyber incidents in November to raise awareness and share our tips to best protect your organization from these types of threats.
+In this blog, we share three of the cyber incidents in November to raise awareness and share our tips to best protect your organization from these types of threats and cyberattacks.

 Robinhood Customer Data Breach